Certification

 Let’s have a closer look at the certification process

 The audit takes place at the organisation’s head office and selected project sites.
-A decision to certify is made which, if granted, is valid for three years.
-The summary report is made available, and the certificate and permission to use the certification mark is issued.
+A decision to certify is made, which, if granted, is valid for three years.
+The summary report is made public, and the certificate and permission to use the certification mark is issued.

-Three years after the certification decision was made, and on request of the organisation, a new certification cycle starts.
-If the recertification audit is successful, a new certificate is issued and valid for three years.
+If the renewal audit is successful, a new certificate is issued and valid for three years.

 How much does it cost?